iioinc/iioScript/README.md

 ### Hooks

 Hooks are special assignments to events that affect the apps environment.
-Currently there is only a `onresize` hook.
+Currently there is only an `onresize` hook.

 ```
 onresize aFunctionToBeCalledOnResize